avajs/ava/readme.md

 ## Configuration

 All of the CLI options can be configured in the `ava` section of your `package.json`.
 This allows you to modify the default behavior of the `ava` command, so you don't have to repeatedly type the same options on the command prompt.
-To ignore a file or group of files, prefix an ! to your pattern.
+To ignore a file or directory of files, prefix an ! to your pattern.

 ```json
 {